 Road Paint Weathering

 Weathering and erosion impact natural and manmade objects alike.
-In this phenomenon, you will see evidence of weathering and erosion on road paint.
+Shown are evidence of weathering and erosion on road paint.

 Location